Carrier (video game): Reception

 The game received average reviews according to the review aggregation website GameRankings.

 Jon Thompson of AllGame noted that "there are plenty of aspects to Carrier for die-hard survival horror fans to appreciate, but ultimately, the title suffers from a number of problems and quirks that keep it from being anything more than average."
 Thompson noted that the large environments lead to a tedious amount of backtracking and that "when there are a lot of objects on the screen, the game slows to a crawl.
 This makes boss battles particularly obnoxious, since most bosses are fairly huge, and when you are with them, the game sputters along as if it were in slow motion."
-Jeff Lundrigan of Next Generation said that the game was "Well made and reasonably entertaining, but nothing you haven't seen before."
+Jeff Lundrigan of NextGen said that the game was "Well made and reasonably entertaining, but nothing you haven't seen before."
 In Japan, Famitsu gave it a score of 28 out of 40.

+Tokyo Drifter of GamePro said in one review, "Carrier may not win any awards for most original gameplay, but gamers who have played through Code Veronica, or who are just looking for a change, should definitely check it out."
+In another GamePro review, however, Jake The Snake said, "If you loved RE on the PlayStation and can't wait to play a similar—but not nearly as good—game on your Dreamcast, you might enjoy Carrier.
+Otherwise, wait for the real thing—Resident Evil – Code: Veronica."